PabloPacheco/NetSystems/README.md

 - **Matplotlib/Pandas**: Visualization and data analysis
 - **Custom Libraries**: User-defined property databases

 ## Advective Nodal Systems

 ### General description

 An **advective system** models the transport of a nodal scalar quantity induced by a **previously computed flow field**, typically obtained as the solution of another physical system.
 In hydraulic and thermo–hydraulic networks, this formulation is used to describe the transport of **energy**, **enthalpy**, **concentration**, or other passive scalars once the **volumetric flow rate** is known.

-In the proposed framework, advective systems are solved in a **partitioned manner**:

-1. a diffusive (or hydraulic) system is solved first to compute the flow field,
-2. the resulting flow is then used as input data for the assembly and solution of the advective system.

-This explicit decoupling provides both numerical robustness and conceptual clarity, while allowing different physical models to interact through shared variables.

 ---